“Stop Overspending! This ₹1 Lakh Wedding Plan Will Change Everything”

 Mistakes That Will Blow Your Budget (And How to Avoid Them)

-🛍️ Monetization Section: Affiliate Picks That Fit the Budget
+🛍️ Picks That Fit the Budget

 Real-Life Success Stories (Because Proof Matters)